EffGen: Enabling Small Language Models as Capable Autonomous Agents: Reproducibility Information

-\paragraph{Release Contents.} The release includes all materials required for reproduction: full source code under the MIT license, installation guides and comprehensive API documentation, and Docker containers with exact dependency versions.
+The release will include materials required for reproduction.
+Full source code will be provided under the Apache-2.0 license.
+Installation guides and API documentation will detail setup procedures.
+Evaluation harness implementations for all 13 benchmarks will be provided.
+Docker build files will include dependency manifests.
+Jupyter notebooks for analysis and visualization of results will be included.

+For additional details regarding release timing and access, please refer to the final line of the conclusion and the footnote on the first page.